Add a portfolio backlog level

 The process to add another portfolio backlog differs slightly depending on the process model you use.

-- For On-premises XML: You'll first export your work tracking definition files, update them, and then import them to your team project.
+- For On-premises XML: You'll first export your work tracking definition files, update them, and then import them to your project.

-This topic walks you through adding a portfolio backlog to a team project based on the Agile process in these five steps:
+This topic walks you through adding a portfolio backlog to a project based on the Agile process in these five steps:

 - Export the files you need